hagelcha/fluffy-octo-guide/proposal.md

-# X-Team 003 Project Proposal
+# X-Team 003 Project Proposal: Password Keeper 3000

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files